eswnl/FY-2x_CLUT/README.md

 ```
 "Tools\SatSignal\GeoSatSignal"
 ```
-To use the CLUT you need to activate it:
+To use the CLUT you need to activate it in "Vis Ch."

 ![AutoAdjustTest](images/JobSetup.png)